Kia Sportage review and buyer's guide

 Kia Sportage is one of the best driving medium SUVs in Australia.

 The handling of Sportage is exemplary, especially on the high-spec 19-inch wheel and tyre package, when conventionally that wouldn’t be the case.
-A 1.7-tonne, fairly tall and boxy SUV should be terrible riding on such big wheels on some twisty Australian backwater single-lane dirt road.
+A 1.7-tonne, fairly tall and boxy SUV should be terrible riding on such big wheels on some twisty Australian single-lane dirt road.
 But it’s not.

-Even on bitumen at that 60-80km/h average speed, it is very well behaved in the way other SUVs feel a bit slow to respond, and a bit unnerving when you factor in having to perform an emergency swerve or hard braking manoeuvre.
+Even on bitumen at that 60-80km/h average speed, it is very well behaved in the way other SUVs feel a bit slow to respond, and a bit unnerving when you factor in having to perform an emergency swerve or hard braking maneuver.

 For anybody who really appreciates the dynamics of a vehicle - how it drives - this vehicle settles really rapidly into a cornering attitude when you tip it in, and then it just hangs in there.
 And on the way out: same thing in reverse.
 That’s its big trick.
 It’s very confidence inspiring.